zengxs/gitlab-arm64/README.md

 **About Multi-architecture Images**

-To enable some users to use both x86_64 and ARM64 version images simultaneously, starting from version 16.0.4, all images provide multi-architecture versions.
-The ARM64 images are built using Github actions, while the x86-64 version directly uses the corresponding version of the official image.
-If you only need an image containing the ARM64 architecture, simply add the `-arm64` suffix after the tag.
+Starting from version 16.0.4, all images provide multiple architecture versions to facilitate users who need to use both x86-64 and arm64 versions of the image (such as when scheduling GitLab in a cluster that includes both x86-64 and arm64 machines).
+The arm64 images are built using GitHub Actions, while the x86-64 version uses the corresponding official image.

+This means that you only need to use one tag to pull the image, whether you are using an x86-64 or an arm64 machine.
+X86-64 machines will automatically pull the corresponding official GitLab image, while arm64 machines will pull the image built by this project.

-Before version 16.0.4, all images only contain the ARM64 version and the tag does not include the `-arm64` suffix.
+If you only need an image that includes the arm64 architecture, simply add the `-arm64` suffix after the tag.
+Prior to version 16.0.4, all images only included the arm64 version and did not have the `-arm64` suffix in the tag.

 #### Pulling from DockerHub